Anhalotine

 Anhalotine is a tetrahydroisoquinoline alkaloid found in the cactus Lophophora williamsii (peyote).
-It is a quaternary ammonium compound, specifically the methiodide of the secondary alkaloid anhalidine.
+It is a quaternary ammonium compound, specifically the N-methyl version of the secondary alkaloid anhalidine.
 Anhalotine occurs in trace amounts alongside other peyote alkaloids such as mescaline, anhalonidine, pellotine, and anhalonine.
 As a quaternary salt, it is not psychoactive.

 History

 Anhalotine was first isolated from peyote in 1968 by Govind J. Kapadia, Narendra J. Shah, and Theodore B. Zalucky at the University of Michigan.
 Using thin-layer chromatography, ultraviolet spectroscopy, and infrared spectroscopy, they identified it as the methiodide of anhalidine, yielding 7 mg from 2.3 kg of dried peyote buttons (0.0003% dry weight).

 Natural occurrence

 Anhalotine is a minor alkaloid in Lophophora williamsii, present at concentrations of approximately 0.0003% by dry weight.
 It has also been reported in trace amounts in other Lophophora species, such as L. diffusa, and potentially in related cacti like Aztekium ritteri and Pelecyphora aselliformis via its parent compound anhalidine.
 Concentrations vary depending on factors such as plant age, habitat, and analytical methods.